AltspaceVR/AltspaceSDK/README.md

 ## Scope of Current SDK

-AltspaceVR Web Apps are powered by a custom renderer that supports a subset of [Three.js].
-Three.js is a render-agnostic 3D engine written in Javascript.
-It is used to construct much of the WebGL or CSS 3D you see on the web.
+AltspaceVR Web Apps are powered by a custom renderer that supports a subset of [three.js].

 Types of apps you can build:
 * Games (arcade-style, table-top, etc), interactive scenes, art & science sims, and much more.